 Isolated Building Studies, a 56-page softcover book detailing David's series, was printed by the Japanese publisher Utakatado.
 The book has been featured by publications including Dwell, Chicago magazine and Gizmodo.
 Find out more or place an order on the blog.

-Photographs from the series have exhibited at the DePaul Art Museum; the Belfast, Northern Ireland Photo Festival; Tanto Tempo Gallery in Kobe, Japan; the Texas Tech University School of Art; and the Hyde Park Art Center, among other venues.
+Photographs from the series are currently on exhibition in the Chicago Architecture Biennial until January 2016 and at pinkcomma gallery in Boston, Massachusetts until December 2015.
+They have also exhibited at the DePaul Art Museum; the Belfast, Northern Ireland Photo Festival; Tanto Tempo Gallery in Kobe, Japan; the Texas Tech University School of Art; and the Hyde Park Art Center, among other venues.